nik-nik-1/Custom-table-view/README.md

 1. MVVVM
 2. Custom table with xib’s file (header+footer+cell)
-3. Two Pattern in Use: Adapter + Abstract Factory in «CellAbsFactory.swift»
+3. Two Pattern in use: Adapter + Abstract Factory in «CellAbsFactory.swift»
 4. Testing using "Swiftlint"